 - sunflower seeds

-Retinol, commonly known as vitamin A, supports the red blood cell count in a similar way to copper.
-It can help the cells absorb the iron they need to stay healthy.
+Retinol, or vitamin A, supports a person's RBC count similarly to copper.
+It may help the cells absorb the iron they need to function at full capacity.

 - beef liver